 Let me tell you how this plays out in my own life.
 I must preface this with a note that I tend to lean more towards the follow the rules and lets have lots of rules side.
 I would like to live on a farm and would be perfectly happy if men were to sit on one side of the church and women on the other.
 I prefer not to pray for a meal if a man is present, in fact, I just might refuse to do so.
 Again, these are MY PERSONAL CONVICTIONS.

-When you find yourself in leadership over a man
+When you find yourself in leadership over a man:

-- The tone and manner in which we talk to men should show respect and not be patronizing or rude.
+Pay attention to how you talk to him - The tone and manner in which we talk to men should show respect and not be patronizing or rude.
 Respectful is just a good way for a godly woman to conduct herself, especially with those of the opposite sex.

 Pay attention to how you talk about him - You will never hear me call my husband one of my kids and you will never see me smile (well, maybe out of politeness to let the moment pass) when you refer to my husband as one of my kids.
 It's just disrespectful.
 When talking about a man we are in ministry with we should never use the stereotypes and phrases that are so common.
 "Just like a man!" should never fall from our lips.
 If he has failed, as we all do, it should be handled in the manner that the bible lays out.